Gibbons-Lab/isb_course_2020/docs/16S/talk.md

 <!-- .slide: data-background="var(--secondary)" class="dark" -->

-# Qiime
+# QIIME

-Created ~2010 during the Human Microbiome Project (2007 - 2016) under leadership
+Created ~2010 during the Human Microbiome Project (2007 - 2016) under the leadership
 of Greg Caporaso and Rob Knight.

 ---

-## What is Qiime?
+## What is QIIME?

-> QIIME 2 is a powerful, extensible, and decentralized microbiome analysis package with a focus on data and analysis transparency.
+> QIIME 2 is a powerful, extensible, and decentralized microbiome analysis package with a focus on data processing and analysis transparency.

 *Q*uantitative *i*nsights *i*nto *M*icrobial *E*cology